ehrpg/qstar/docs/character/perks.md

 providing its benefits.

 AP
-:   If the perk enables a new ability, the AP cost for this ability is stated here.
+:   If the perk enables a new Attribute, the AP cost for this Attribute is stated here.

 Skill {.qs-d6}